skipmcdonald/g-code-converters/README.md

 run the test:

-perl g83tog0g1.pl -D test.g out.g
+perl uncan.pl -D test.g out.g

 and look at the out.g file or try this test to just examine output:

-perl g83tog0g1.pl -s test.g | pg
+perl uncan.pl -s test.g | pg

 have fun.